Bobby Hill (Australian footballer): AFL career

+Amid personal issues, Hill took a leave of absence from Collingwood during the 2026 pre-season and remained away from the club for most of the season, managing only 3 matches in the VFL and regularly missing training.
+Towards the end of the season, Collingwood and Hill came to a settlement to terminate Hill's contract, despite having 4 more years to run on a lucrative contract.

 Health issues

 In May 2022, Hill was diagnosed with testicular cancer.
 He had surgery and spent the rest of the year recovering.

 Statistics

-Updated to the end of the 2024 season.
+Updated to the end of the 2026 season.